dpankros/meteor-multipage-form/README.md

 and their properties.
 Here, the "info" page uses the 'info' blaze template, an autoform with an id of 'info', and the next page is 'tos.'
 Check allows MPF to verify the document when submitted.
-If you're using autoform, as shown in this example, this is redundant because the autoform does the check first.
+If you're using autoform, as shown in this example, this is redundant because the autoform probably does the check first.
 You could, however define an additioal schema with more detailed requirements that would be checked only upon submit.